2-con/2-con/README.md

 Artificial Intellegence and Machine Learning Student.
 I would consider myself *self-taught*, so i might have some gaps in my knowledge and have a lot left to learn.

-I mainly program in Python with some experience in JAVA.
+I mainly program in Python and a fair bit of experience in JAVA.

 ## Projects